TechBeamers

 In multilevel inheritance, properties of the parent and the child classes are available to the new class.

-Multilevel inheritance is akin to the relationship between grandpa, father, and the child.
+Multilevel inheritance is akin to the relationship between grandpa, father, and child.
 You can sense it in the below examples.

 • A car derives from the vehicle, which itself belongs to the automobile class.